patil-suraj/question_generation/README.md

 ]
 ```

+By default both pipelines will use the t5-small* models, to use the other models pass the path through `model` paramter.

 By default the `question-generation` pipeline will download the [valhalla/t5-small-qg-hl](https://huggingface.co/valhalla/t5-small-qg-hl) model with `highlight` qg format.
 If you want to use prepend format then provide the path to the prepend model and set `qg_format` to `"prepend"`.
 For extracting answer like spans it uses [valhalla/t5-small-qa-qg-hl](https://huggingface.co/valhalla/t5-small-qa-qg-hl) model, you can provide a different model through `ans_model` parameter.

 The `multitask-qa-qg` model is for multitask models which can extract answer like spans, do qg and qa, so it won't need seperate `ans_model`.
 By default [valhalla/t5-small-qa-qg-hl](https://huggingface.co/valhalla/t5-small-qa-qg-hl) model is used with `highlight` format.
 If you want to use prepend format then provide the path to the prepend model and set `qg_format` to `"prepend"`